-The ACRL IS Information Literacy in the Disciplines committee has gathered together links and citations to information literacy standards and curricula developed by accrediting agencies, professional organizations, and institutions of higher education.
+The ACRL IS Information Literacy in the Disciplines committee has gathered together links to information literacy standards and curricula developed by regional accrediting organizations.

 Middle States Association of Colleges and Schools